dankamongmen/notcurses/USAGE.md

 // Create an RGBA flat array from the selected region of the ncplane 'nc'.
 // Start at the plane's 'begy'x'begx' coordinate (which must lie on the
 // plane), continuing for 'leny'x'lenx' cells.
 Either or both of 'leny' and
-// 'lenx' can be specified as -1 to go through the boundary of the plane.
+// 'lenx' can be specified as 0 to go through the boundary of the plane.
 // Only glyphs from the specified blitset may be present.
 If 'pxdimy' and/or
 // 'pxdimx' are non-NULL, they will be filled in with the pixel geometry. uint32_t* ncplane_as_rgba(const struct ncplane* n, ncblitter_e blit,
-                          int begy, int begx, int leny, int lenx, int* pxdimy, int* pxdimx);
+                          unsigned begy, unsigned begx, unsigned leny,
+                          unsigned lenx, unsigned* pxdimy, unsigned* pxdimx);

+// Create a flat string from the EGCs of the selected region of the ncplane
+// 'n'.
+Start at the plane's 'begy'x'begx' coordinate (which must lie on the
+// plane), continuing for 'leny'x'lenx' cells.
+Either or both of 'leny' and
-// return a nul-terminated, heap copy of the current (UTF-8) contents. char* ncplane_contents(const struct ncplane* nc, int begy, int begx,
+// 'lenx' can be specified as 0 to go through the boundary of the plane. char* ncplane_contents(const struct ncplane* nc, unsigned begy, unsigned begx,
-                           int leny, int lenx);
+                       unsigned leny, unsigned lenx);

 // Manipulate the opaque user pointer associated with this plane.
 // ncplane_set_userptr() returns the previous userptr after replacing